-Exams are a stressful time for most people, but if you know what to expect and prepare as much as you can in advance, it will be easier.
-Remember, if things go wrong, it’s not the end of the world.
-There are always more options, and often you’ll have the opportunity to try it again.
+College exams are a stressful time for most people.
+If you know what to expect and prepare as much as you can in advance, it can be easier.
+Remember, if things don’t go as well as you hoped, there are always options.
+You might even have the opportunity to repeat the exam.

 Exams are an inevitable factor in student life.
-The weeks before the exam can be stressful so take some time to do exam prep and get ready, print notes, talk to the lecturer, anything that will help.
+The weeks before the exam can be stressful so take some time to prepare.

 Make a study plan